OCPI

 Challenges for implementing OCPI

-While OCPI simplifies interoperability, implementing it still requires careful planning and resources.
+While OCPI simplifies interoperability, implementing it still requires planning and resources.
 Technical teams need to be familiar with the OCPI documentation and ensure their systems can handle the required data formats and API workflows.

 Choosing the right partners for implementation can reduce these challenges and make the process more cost-effective.